 At BSG, all of our clinical practitioners have been trained directly by Dr. Rome with his techniques in addition to all of their previous degrees and trainings.
 “The new advanced formulas last between 6-8months depending on the product and area of injection.
 These products may also be dissolved prematurely by injection if desired unlike some of the older products which would require surgical removal.
 This is rarely done since the satisfaction rate with these injections is very high, but provides patients comfort knowing that if they don’t like the effect they can erase it.”

 Getting care from a trusted and experienced doctor is crucial, as ideal injection depths, amounts and types vary greatly and poor injection techniques can lead to vascular complications.
-Be sure to check out @bsgdispatch on Instagram or schedule a free consultation with Dr. Rome here.
+Be sure to check out @bsgdispatch on Instagram or schedule a consultation with Dr. Rome here.